aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/05_extra-credit/_index.en.md

 pre = "<b>5. </b>"
 +++

-In this section, you can optionally extend your learning by completing the following extra credit sections .
+In this section, you can optionally extend your learning by completing the following extra credit section.

 {{% children showhidden="false" %}}